ome/omero_searcher/INSTALL.md

     brew install freeimage

-Python prerequisites include the PIL, numpy and scipy Python modules.
+Python prerequisites include the PIL or Pillow, numpy and scipy Python modules.
 Automatic installation of these modules sometimes fails, so it is recommended that you install a distribution supplied version if available.
 For example, on CentOS: